sungnga/react-ecommerce/react-frontend/README.md

     </Link>
     ```
 - In src/Routes.js file:
-  - Import the Order component: `import Orders from './admin/Orders';`
+  - Import the Orders component: `import Orders from './admin/Orders';`
   - Create an admin route that takes admin users to the Orders page
   - Note that it's in AdminRoute since this route is for admin users only
   - `<AdminRoute path='/admin/orders' exact component={Orders} />`

+**9. Loop through orders and display on Orders page**
+- Let's loop through the orders array in state and display them on the Orders page
+- In admin/Orders.js file:
+  - In the render section, use .map() method on orders to loop through the orders list
+    - map() method takes a function as argument
+    - In this function, we get the order and the order index
+    - For each order, we want to display order information